storj/docs/app/(docs)/node/faq/running-node-via-pia/page.md

 ## 3.4.
 Wallet address

-The article [](docId:66d6c295-53e4-4308-9cde-1c6193155f52) will let you create a valid STORJ token address if you do not already have one.
-If you already have a compatible STORJ payout address, or an address made with another [ERC20 compatible wallet](docId:a045be02-e05a-11ef-9338-6045bd1fa4e3), you can continue with the steps below.
+The article [](docId:66d6c295-53e4-4308-9cde-1c6193155f52) will let you create a valid USDC payout address if you do not already have one.
+If you already have a compatible payout address, or an address made with another [ERC20 compatible wallet](docId:a045be02-e05a-11ef-9338-6045bd1fa4e3), you can continue with the steps below.

 ## 3.5.
 Storage Location